Updated: September 30th, 2014

 Creating new designs

-You do not have to keep the same design as supplied in the CSH file.
+You do not have to keep the same design as supplied in the CSH presets.
 You can always apply the designs as a layer and then modify the design using perspective or shear or warp etc or perhaps using the point tools to modify a few segments of the design.
 You can also copy the layer to Illustrator and modify the design and re-paste the design back into Photoshop.
 You can then use the edit menu define custom shape command to save the new turtle for future use.
-The CSH file needs to be saved otherwise the replace or reset will remove the edited design.
+The CSH presets needs to be saved otherwise the replace or reset will remove the edited design.

 Styles / layer effects

 The turtle shape can be applied as a layer and can have layer effects such as drop shadows and glows and patterns etc added to the design.
 You can also use the styles palette to apply an instant style to the design such as turning the vector into a metallic or plastic graphic.

 You can turn the turtle shape into a Photoshop smart object via the layer menu or use the smart filter which also turns the design into a smart object.
 As a smart object, effects and other settings can be added and the underlying shape can be changed at any point (as well as any of the effects) - totally non destructive.
 As a smart object, the image can also be converted to a linked object via the layer menu - the shape is saved as a permanent PSB (large Photoshop file) and this can be embedded or linked (via the place command) at any future point.